Where to cuddle a koala in Australia

 Rainforestation Nature Park, Kuranda

-Another quality Kuranda-based wildlife attraction, Rainforestation Nature Park is set out over a large area of World Heritage Rainforest and is highly eco-friendly.
-Those looking to pose with koalas here can participate any time from 8am to 5pm each day, with a cost of $22 for a single physical koala photo, with optional family packs of photos also available.
+Those looking to pose with koalas here can participate any time from 8am to 5pm each day, with a cost of $29 for a single physical koala photo, with optional family packs of photos also available.

 Where to cuddle a koala in South Australia